 Returning from the Tamara, Coorg last week, my only vacation this year, I knew my following week would be nothing short of a back-breaking stone quarry work.
 So on Monday, just as I was about to get-on, my otherwise reliable work notebook began flashing BSOD.
 Post frantic calls to IT help-desk, they dispatched a helpful hardware engineer at running speed.
-While he patiently went through system diagnostics, I kept my crushed look in-check.
-In the end, he said it’s software, and the book needs a wipe + re-image routine.
+He patiently went through system diagnostics and in the end said it’s software, which requires a wipe + re-image routine.
 I lifted my hands up in exasperation, thinking about my planned work week that just got flushed.

 The good thing is that on any given day, I am fully backed-up and up to speed.
 Ten years ago when I got hit by a bad crash, I vowed to never let this happen to me again.
 So, everyday my scripts run for about ten minutes before I call it a day, differentially backing everything-up with the ever reliable rsync.
 So when he asked if I needed more time to manage my data on disk, I said no, and that he should continue.
-The engineer then proceeded to re-image my machine, while I sat twiddling pencil on print-outs, still hoping to get some work done.
-Here’s the thing though, and I am trying very hard not to swear, the official fig are never up to speed!
+The engineer then proceeded to re-image my machine.
+Here’s the thing though, and I am trying very hard not to swear, the official images are never up to speed!
 This makes any freshly re-imaged machine all but usable for the next 48 hours, as auto-downloading updates and profiled software, punctuated by countless reboots, completely consumes the computer.
 It’s often longer as these down-the-wire updates need the corporate hose.

 While waiting for my machine to be back on its feet, my thoughts wandered around about the backup routine, the tools I’ve been using, and our pleasant stay at the Tamara.
-Then I remembered merging a pull request from Rüedlinger, while still on vacation, who wrote a helpful
+Then I remembered merging a pull request from a contributor, while still on vacation, who wrote a helpful

 Makefile for my repo.
 Inspired by this, and by Endler’s wonderful post, I thought of making one for all my backup/restore routines too, which would simplify my scattered backup shell scripts into just one